mtasic85/netgrad/README.md

 # netgrad

-A (not even a toy) autograd engine.
+A (Not Even a Toy for now) autograd engine.

 ## Development